 There are many natural hearing loss cures on the Internet.
 They make big claims.
 But there is no scientific proof they work.
-And many of the claims they make demonstrates that they don’t understand what causes hearing loss.
+And many of the claims they make demonstrate that they don’t understand what causes hearing loss.
 They don’t get that age-related hearing loss cannot be reversed as many other diseases can.

 It can only be managed.

-Using remedies can delay your getting your hearing tested and treated professionally.
+Using remedies can delay getting your hearing tested and treated professionally.
 This can lead to worsening hearing loss.

 10. Not Getting a Hearing Test